Ningsang-Jabegu/M1-W3-D3-Homework/README.md

 ## Screenshots

-Below are some placeholders for the screenshots of the calculator in action:
+Below are the screenshots of the simple calculator in action:

 ### Squaring a Number
 ![Square Number Screenshot](https://github.com/Ningsang-Jabegu/M1-W3-D3-Homework/blob/main/square-number-screenshot.png)